-Give the Earth a breathe: don’t buy disposable plastic things with lot of packaging so often.
+Give the Earth a breathe: don’t buy disposable plastic things with a lot of packaging so often.

-For a year or more I brush my teeth with coconut oil.
+For 3+ years I brush my teeth with coconut oil.
 It’s perfect for me.
 My teeth are clean and in the same or better condition as while using a shop toothpaste.
-I always had tendency to have tooth decay regardless of how much I cared about my tooth hygiene.
+I always had the tendency to have tooth decay regardless of how much I cared about my tooth hygiene.

-Giving up shop toothpaste and using coconut oil haven’t made the decay problem worse.
+Giving up shop toothpaste and using coconut oil hasn’t made the decay problem worse.
 But it’s too short time to say I have less decay.

-I recommend you reading my article about brushing teeth with coconut oil.
+I recommend you read my article about brushing teeth with coconut oil.